-If you select the functional unit commit for OSI TP, the resetting of transactions (rollback) with PEND RS is performed in the same way as in LU6.1.
+If you select the functional unit commit for OSI TP, the rollback of transactions with PEND RS is performed in the same way as in LU6.1.

 When a service is restarted after PEND RS, the behavior is the same as with LU6.1, with one exception: when using the OSI TP protocol it is not possible to restart an interrupted dialog.